-On this record, he dissects one relationship and analysis how he felt during and in retrospect, but also how it went the way it went, while paying hommage to his love and the relationship they shared.
+On this record, he dissects one relationship and analyzes how he felt during and in retrospect, but also how it went the way it went, while paying hommage to his love and the relationship they shared.
 Caesar recently revealed to Ebro Darden that « I am trying to figure myself out » through writing music.
 And we are witness to his evolution, musically and emotionally.
 He added that: « This whole album is like the arch from the inception to the death of just the most intense relationship of my life ».

 On the eponym song, Freudian, Caesar introduces an organ which leads the whole song and gives us a peek at how church influenced his craft.
 On this album, the musician is loyal to his first sounds.
 He instills some choir and funk elements especially in Neu Roses (Transgressor’s Song), while the rest of the album has accents of soul, r’n’b and even some rock vibes.
 On Transform, you will even hear some hints of Violet.
 The song Get you really sets the tone for the whole album, which is pretty seamless.
 He gives us a breakdown of a relationship, pouring out his feelings as raw as he felt them while it lasted and after it ended.